What is garden leave?

 Garden leave is one of the many tools employers have at their disposal to help protect their business interests.

-If you place someone on ‘garden leave’ (often known as ‘gardening leave’), it means that you require the employee to be away from the workplace during their notice period.
+The meaning of garden leave (often known as ‘gardening leave’), is that you require the employee to be away from the workplace during their notice period.

 Why do employers use garden leave?

-- Stop the employee from poaching customers or colleagues
+- Stop the employee from poaching customers or colleagues; or

 - Enable the successor to the role without worrying that the other employee will get in the way.